Muze

 After performing usability tests using the low-fidelity wireframes, the style guide was implemented into the high-fidelity designs.
 A major design takeaway I received was that there needed to be a stronger call to action for returning users, so a tooltip was included on the home page

-having the Premium ad pop up during the sign-up process for new users is seen as invasive and ineffective, so it only appears after returning user login
+One of my testers observed that having the Premium ad pop up during the sign-up process for new users is seen as invasive and ineffective, so it only appears after returning user login

 Usability Testing